WMBR

 WMBR is the Massachusetts Institute of Technology's student-run college radio station, licensed to Cambridge, Massachusetts, and broadcasting on 88.1 FM.
 It is all-volunteer and funded by listener donations and MIT funds.
-Both students and community members can apply for positions, and like many college radio stations, WMBR offers diverse programming ranging from talk shows to music including RnB to electronic music.
+Both students and community members can apply for positions, and like many college radio stations, WMBR offers diverse programming that includes a broad range of musical genres as well as talk shows.

 As of 2022, the general manager is Claire McLellan-Cassivi and the program director is Shruti Ravikumar.

 The station's board of trustees is the Technology Broadcasting Corporation, whose members are appointed by the President of MIT.
 The officers are: